What is Outpatient Program (OP)? | How to Find Outpatient Treatment Near You

 When someone has a mental disorder and substance use disorder, the best option for treatment is an inpatient program where both conditions are treated at the same time.
 Many residential treatment centers have the experience and are equipped to treat co-occurring disorders.
 Inpatient treatment involves staying in rehab for a period of time, receiving around-the-clock support and care and the therapies needed to enter a new way of living.
 Individuals who go to residential treatment will have access to psychiatric care, medical care, traditional addiction treatments, learn life and coping skills, and relapse prevention techniques.
 These are all valuable skills that can be taken with them after they complete their program.

 For most people who want treatment for co-occurring disorders, the fear of how much treatment will cost is the biggest deterrent.
 Fortunately, there are numerous types of treatment centers, with different amenities, specialized treatments, and costs.
 While there are luxury rehabilitation programs that can cost upwards of $1,000 per day, there are also low-cost and free rehabs that offer the quality of treatment as those that are more expensive.
-Essentially, the extra cost is for added amenities (massage, gourmet meals, etc.) and specific therapies (music, art, equine, meditation, yoga, and the like).
+Essentially, the extra cost is for added amenities (massage, gourmet meals, etc.) and specific therapies (music, art, holistic, meditation, yoga, and the like).

 Many people who go to rehab have health insurance that covers part of the cost.
 The exact amount that is covered varies depending on the specific insurance plan.